Olympique Lyonnais Logo

 Olympique Lyonnais Logo 1974-1976

-In 1974 the arrangement of the elements was changed.
-The shield does not look the same as before: now its base is not sharp but pointed.
-On the right are three vertical lines of varying thickness – two white and one blue.
-There is a golden lion on the left side, which reaches with its front paws to the letters “OL.”
+The arrangement of the elements was changed in 1974.
+The shield does not look the same as before: its base is not sharp but pointed.
+On the right are three vertical lines of varying thickness, two white and one blue.
+A golden lion on the left side reaches with its front paws to the letters “OL.”
 The club’s initials are shown as a white monogram.
 Below is a ball with blue outlines.

 1976 – 1977